Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

     Access key of the exporter definition.
 It is a key that you can give to your business partner to access your *Actindo* tenant without logging in.
 You can freely specify any string.

 - *Download link*
    Preview of the message fields.
-When you click on this link, a Browser window is opened which contains the already defined message fields in a string, see [Preview definition](../Operation/01_ManageDefinitions.md#preview-definition).
+When you click on this link, a browser window is opened which contains the already defined message fields in a string, see [Preview definition](../Operation/01_ManageDefinitions.md#preview-definition).

 - *Export link*
 <!---wofür wird der Export link benötigt?-->